|Values are valid only on day of printing.|

 Monitoring CoQ10 status during treatment of various degenerative conditions including Parkinson and Alzheimer disease

-Coenzyme Q10 (CoQ10) is an essential cofactor in the mitochondrial respiratory chain responsible for oxidative phosphorylation, where it functions as an electron carrier and also acts as an antioxidant.
-It is found in all cell membranes and carried by lipoproteins in the circulation.
+Coenzyme Q10 (CoQ10) is an essential cofactor in the mitochondrial respiratory chain responsible for oxidative phosphorylation, where it functions as an electron carrier and acts as an antioxidant.
+It is found in all cell membranes and is carried by lipoproteins in the circulation.
 Approximately 60% of CoQ10 is associated with low-density lipoprotein (LDL), 25% with high-density lipoprotein (HDL), and 15% with other lipoproteins.
 CoQ10 is present in the body in both the reduced and oxidized forms, with the antioxidant activity of CoQ10 dependent not only on its concentration, but also on its reduction-oxidation (redox) status.

 -Encephalomyopathy (elevated serum creatine kinase [CK], recurrent myoglobinuria, lactic acidosis)